alexmerren/rest-api-template/README.md

 This can be found [here](https://golang.org/doc/install).

-In order ot run the front-end, you must have the latest version of NPM installed.
+In order to run the front-end, you must have the latest version of NPM installed.

 This can be found [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).